George III: Slavery

 Dunmore's Proclamation, by the King's authority, set free Rebel slaves.

 Over the course of George's reign, a coalition of abolitionists and Atlantic slave uprisings caused the British public to spurn slavery.
 According to the historian Andrew Roberts, "George never bought or sold a slave in his life.
 He never invested in any of the companies that did such a thing.
 He signed legislation to abolish slavery."
 George wrote a document in the 1750s "denouncing all of the arguments for slavery, and calling them an execration and ridiculous and 'absurd, but the King and his son, the Duke of Clarence, supported the efforts of the London Society of West India Planters and Merchants to delay the abolition of the British slave trade for almost 20 years.
-William Pitt the Younger conversely wished to see slavery abolished but, because the cabinet was divided and the King was in the pro-slavery camp, Pitt decided to refrain from making abolition official government policy.
-Instead, he worked toward abolition in an individual capacity.

 On 7 November 1775, during the American War of Independence, John Murray, 4th Earl of Dunmore, issued a proclamation that offered freedom to the slaves of rebel masters if they enlisted to put down the colonial rebellion.
 Dunmore was the last Royal Governor of Virginia, appointed by King George III in July 1771.
 Dunmore's Proclamation inspired slaves to escape from captivity and fight for the British.
 On 30 June 1779, George III's Commanding General Henry Clinton broadened Dunmore's proclamation with his Philipsburg Proclamation.
 For all colonial slaves who fled their rebel masters, Clinton forbade their recapture and resale, giving them protection by the British military.
 Approximately 20,000 freed slaves joined the British, fighting for George III.
 In 1783, given British certificates of freedom, 3,000 former slaves, including their families, settled in Nova Scotia.

 Between 1791 and 1800, almost 400,000 Africans were shipped to the Americas by 1,340 slaving voyages mounted from British ports.
 On 25 March 1807, George III signed into law An Act for the Abolition of the Slave Trade, under which the transatlantic slave trade was banned in the British Empire.